Senior fitness personal training

 In the past it was often thought that getting older was a time to slow down and take it easy.
-Thanks to medical research, we now know that staying active throughout our senior years not only delays the ageing process but also significantly improves our well-being and quality of life.
+Thanks to medical research, we now know that staying active throughout your senior years not only delays the ageing process but also significantly improves your well-being and quality of life.

 In fact, many of the health problems associated with older age such as heart disease, high blood pressure, diabetes, arthritis and joint problems are in many cases, simply the result of leading a more sedentary lifestyle.

-Step 1: You will begin with a free consultation and a 30-minute taster session during so you can sample mobile personal training first-hand.
+You will begin with an online consultation and a 30-minute taster session so that you can meet your assigned personal trainer and sample mobile personal training first-hand.
 Our trainer will introduce some of the exercises and workouts they would be looking to install in your programme, should you decide to sign up.
+It will be the same personal trainer throughout your sessions.
+If you are London based, we can visit you in person for your fitness sessions.
+If you are outside of London we can offer online personal training sessions.

 - For the mental AND physical benefits of fitness.
 For us, we find that the mental benefits are actually just as important as the physical.
 Older clients tend to experience issues such as loneliness and lower confidence and personal training can help to combat both of these.
 There is a clear link as cited by increasing research that exercise helps with both mental and physical decline.
 We focus not only on helping their body to feel strong, but also their mind.

 - Simplicity is key, especially for older clients.
-You don’t need to over-complicate your exercises.
+You don’t need to over-complicate your exercises and make this a difficult process.
 Leave them with ideas and exercises that they can do themselves easily in between their sessions.

 - Balance and coordination is incredibly important and should be a core component of the sessions.
 We always use something for support, for example a chair or the wall.
 Always start with a supported version of an exercise when you don’t fully know your clients limitations.